splunk/observability-workshop/docs/apm/index.md

-# APM Architecture Overview
+# Introduction

-Splunk APM is an application performance monitoring and troubleshooting solution for cloud-native, microservices-based applications.
-APM monitors applications by collecting traces.
-A trace is a collection of actions that occur to complete a transaction.
-Each action in a trace is known as a span.
+Splunk APM is a NoSample™ Full-fidelity application performance monitoring and troubleshooting solution for cloud-native, microservices-based applications.

-APM collects and analyzes every span and trace that an application’s instrumentation generates.
-This provides full-fidelity, infinite cardinality exploration of trace data an application generates, enabling you to break down and analyze application performance along any dimension.
+By collecting all traces, instead of a sampled subset, no anomaly goes undetected.
+Whether a user experiences an error or longer-than-usual latency, you’ll be able to know and act on it within seconds.
+Furthermore, not all bad behavior results in errors — as your developers create new applications they need to know whether their canary releases provide the expected results.
+Only by collecting all trace data will you ensure that your cloud-native applications behave the way they are supposed to.

-The following illustration shows the recommended deployment model: Splunk OpenTelemetry auto-instrumentation libraries send spans to the Splunk OpenTelemetry Collector which in turn forwards on to Splunk APM.
+Infrastructure and application performance are interdependent.
+To see the full picture, Splunk APM provides seamless correlation between cloud infrastructure and the microservices running on top of it.
+If your application acts out because of memory leakage, a noisy neighbor container or any other infrastructure-related issue, Splunk will let you know.
+To complete the picture, in-context access to Splunk logs and events enable deeper troubleshooting and root-cause analysis.

 ![Architecture Overview](../images/apm/arch-overview.png)